Anthony H. GairPartner

-New York Lawyer Anthony Gair has written numerous articles in the areas of medical malpractice, Products Liability, Personal Injury and New York Construction Accident Law including:
+New York Lawyer Anthony Gair has written numerous articles and lectured in the areas of medical malpractice, Products Liability, Personal Injury and New York Construction Accident Law including:

 Contributing Author and Lecturer: "Litigating New York Construction Site Accidents, New York State Bar Association, 2014"

 Speaker: Litigating The Products Liability Case:Law And Practice, New York State Bar Association, 2013

 - Contributing Author and Lecturer: "Construction Site Accidents: The Law and the Trial," New York State Bar Association, 2007, 2008, 2011, 2012

 Culpable Conduct/Comparative Fault Issues as Applicable to a Products Liability Case, Products Liability in New York, Strategy and Practice, 2 nd Edition, New York State Bar Association , 2012.